hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

 The provider implementation requires the ability to read storage profiles from vSphere for some resource and data source operations.
-Ensure that the user account used for Terraform is provided the Profile-driven Storage > View (`StorageProfile.View`) privledge to be able to read the available storage policies.
+Ensure that the user account used for Terraform is provided the Profile-driven Storage > View (`StorageProfile.View`) privilege to be able to read the available storage policies.

 ### Virtual Machine